Butler Grandparent Custody Lawyer

 Call a Butler Grandparent Custody Lawyer

 Make no mistake, as a grandparent you face an uphill battle when it comes to gaining custody rights.
 You must prove to the court that it is in your grandchild’s best interests to come live with you, or for you to have legal visitation rights that go against a parent’s wishes.
 However, the lawyers at Bunde & Roberts, P.C. are confident that we can give you the best chance of success so that you and your grandchild or grandchildren can be reunited, or remain together.
-Contact our grandparent custody lawyers at 412-391-4330 to schedule a free consultation.
+Contact our grandparent custody lawyers at 412-391-4330 to schedule a consultation.